Employability - Wheatley Works

 Trade Apprenticeships working within City Building.

-Over the next two years, we will support people aged over 29 living in Glasgow, who have complex barriers to work, such as experience of addictions, homelessness or previous convictions.
+This project supports people aged over 29 living in Glasgow, who have complex barriers to work, such as experience of addictions, homelessness or previous convictions.

 Way Ahead will help participants access training, education, volunteering, work experience and employment.